UK government set to sell NatWest shares - Sky News

-The British government is preparing to sell a stake in NatWest Group (NWG.L) in the coming days, Sky News reported on Monday, sending shares down in the state-backed lender.
+LONDON, May 10 (Reuters) - The British government is preparing to sell a stake in NatWest Group in the coming days, Sky News reported on Monday, sending shares down in the state-backed lender.

 The government is likely to sell just over 1 billion pounds ($1.41 billion) of stock, amounting to around a 5% stake, Sky reported citing a fund manager.